dwbzero/csv-tools/README.md

 We can save it using the `-o` option.
 We name the file a little differently to clarify that it has a `GEOID` column and that the encoding is UTF-8.
-Also, we don't actually need to use `csv-translate` to translate the encoding since all of the CSV programs currently support the text encoding options (even if their help contents don't say so).
+Also, we don't actually need to use `csvf translate` to translate the encoding since all of the CSV programs currently support the text encoding options (even if their help contents don't say so).
 Finally, the `-e` option is unnecessary since UTF-8 is the default output encoding.

-    > csv-rowcalc -E cp437 -a GEOID ld-case-counts-by-county.rowcalc.py ld-case-counts-by-county-00-15.csv -o ld-case-counts-by-county-geoid-00-15.utf8.csv
+    > csvf rowcalc -E cp437 -a GEOID ld-case-counts-by-county.rowcalc.py ld-case-counts-by-county-00-15.csv -o ld-case-counts-by-county-geoid-00-15.utf8.csv

 We now have a file named `ld-case-counts-by-county-geoid-00-15.utf8.csv` that contains a GEOID column and that is suitable for use as a GIS attribute table.

 There are other operations we may want to perform on the data:

-  * We can use the `csv-col2row` program to transpose the `CasesYYYY` columns into rows with `YEAR` and `Cases` columns.
+  * We can use the `csvf col2row` program to transpose the `CasesYYYY` columns into rows with `YEAR` and `Cases` columns.
-  * We could join this file to another file containing county population numbers (using `csv-join`) so that we could compute some sort of incidence rate.
+  * We could join this file to another file containing county population numbers (using `csvf join`) so that we could compute some sort of incidence rate.
   * We could remove rows from the dataset that don't actually represent counties (there are some in there...)